ysc12451/starter-hugo-academic/content/courses/_index.md

 ---
 Please note that the main topic studied in this project is not about identifying a causal estimand in a specific problem, but more about one kind of methods estimating effects for time-varying treatment strategies with causal relationship.

+Technique notice: Sometimes this webpage will miss some overline and underline by latex.

 # 1 Motivation (HW2)

 Many real-world causal inference applications require us to study the effects of treatments along time, i.e., dynamic treatment.
 In healthcare applications, physicians apply several treatments over time, such as different drug dosage levels, types of exercise, and amount of exercise, to achieve some clinical outcomes [(Liu et al., 2020)](#2).
 As the action progresses, the patient's status changes accordingly.